Gum Wall: Recognition

 It was named one of the top 5 "germiest" tourist attractions in 2009, second to the Blarney Stone.
 The Washington state governor, Jay Inslee, said it is his "favorite thing about Seattle you can't find anywhere else".
 The Gum Wall is located at the start of the Ghost Tour, and also a popular site with wedding photographers.
 Oftentimes, visitors create declarations of love out of gum, making for a comparison of the gum wall to other romantic spots such as the Pont des Art in Paris.

-Reception
+Criticism

 Some argue that the gum wall encourages litter as visitors usually stick items like cigarette butts or gum wrappers along the wall.
 There were also prior complaints that the gum was being tracked into nearby businesses and that it attracts rats in the alley.
 Bars and restaurants situated across from the attraction attempted to prevent gum from reaching their properties by displaying signs with the message "No Gum", but this strategy proved ineffective.

+Because modern chewing gum is made from synthetic polymers, discarded gum contributes to plastic pollution and the spread of microplastics in the environment.